yousuf64/runbyte-mcp/README.md

 # Runbyte MCP

 A Model Context Protocol (MCP) server implementing the **code execution pattern** for efficient agent-tool interactions.
 Instead of calling MCP tools directly through the model's context, Runbyte enables AI agents to write and execute TypeScript code in a sandboxed environment.
-It automatically translates downstream MCP servers into typed TypeScript libraries accessible at `/servers/` in a virtual filesystem, allowing agents to discover tools on-demand, process data efficiently, and compose complex workflows all while dramatically reducing token consumption.
+It automatically translates downstream MCP servers into typed TypeScript modules accessible at `/servers/` in a virtual filesystem, allowing agents to discover tools on-demand, process data efficiently, and compose complex workflows all while dramatically reducing token consumption.

 ## Key Features